Pig (card game): Pig

-The rules have changed little over time.
-Frey's rules are as follows:
+The rules of pig have changed little over time.
+Frey's are as follows:

 Pig is suitable for six to ten-year olds.
 Three to thirteen may play, but four to seven is best.
 The aim is to be first to collect a quartet, i.e. four cards of the same rank, known as a book.
 The game requires as many quartets as there are players e.g. if five play, five quartets are used from a 52-card pack and the rest laid aside.
 Players are dealt four cards each which they pick up and view.
 Then all the players simultaneously discard one card face down to their left and, after doing so, they all pick up the card from the player to their right.
 A player who collects a book immediately touches the nose with a finger.
 As soon as they spot this, the other players do likewise.
-The last player to touch the nose is the Pig and loses the deal.
+The last player to touch the nose is the pig and loses the deal.

 According to Culbertson, the game is best for more than three players – "the more the merrier" – and is often played by adults at parties as an ice-breaker.